Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Rochester Lilac Festival concert

 Every May, Highland Park plays host to Rochester’s Lilac Festival, though the lilacs are not the only attractions to see.
 According to the festival website, Lilac Fest is the largest free festival of its kind in North America.
-While visiting our beautiful little city, here are a few of our favorite places around the Highland Park area.
+Concerts begin in the early evening, leaving your days free to explore the Rochester area.
+While visiting our beautiful little city, here are a few of my favorite places to see around the Highland Park area.

 Highland Park – you are here!